cameroncuster/caffe_assessment/README.md

 ```

 Although the instructions for building the documentation are clear, I was unable
-to actually view the documentation in my environment, perhaps due to unspecified
+to view the documentation in my environment, perhaps due to unspecified
 dependencies.

 Tutorials and examples are documented close to where they live allowing for
 the documentation to be very accessible.
 The examples provide a step by step